I am in earnest -- I will not equivocate -- I will not excuse -- I will not retreat a single inch -- AND I WILL BE HEARD.

 Summary: speaking on February 10, at a rally of his disgraceful supporters in South Carolina, Donald Trump delivered threats to the NATO allies.
 He would, he said, encourage Russia to do “whatever the hell they want” to any NATO member country that doesn’t meet spending guidelines on defense.Naturally, the European allies met this statement with considerable shock, and Pres.
 Biden clapped back against it fairly quickly.
 What Trump has done, however, is not an exercise of First Amendment rights.
 There is no right under constitutional law to betray this country.
 Trump has committed actual, actionable, treason, and should pay the penalty therefor.

 Cathedral City, February 13, 2024 -- last Saturday, former Pres.
 Donald Trump addressed a number of his supporters at a "rally" in South Carolina.
 Now much of what is said at Trump "rallies" is foolish nonsense, the kind of thing that is designed to appeal to the poorly educated among the Trump base.
 But this time, Trump went considerably further than his usual boorish utterances.
+As citizens of Athens might have said at the beginning of the Peloponnesian war, "thou art a traitor."

 Trump informed the rally-goers, incorrectly as it turns out, that the European nations of the NATO alliance were not "paying their bills," so to speak.
 And Trump promised his rally-goers that he would encourage Russia to do "whatever the hell they want" to any NATO nation that did not pay two percent of its gross domestic product to NATO, presumably meaning the United States, apparently to pay the United States for defending them.